ballerina-platform/ballerina-dev-website/spec/http/spec.md

 | int, float, decimal, boolean                                          | application/json         |
 | map\<json\>, table<map\<json\>>, map\<json\>[], table<map\<json\>>)[] | application/json         |

-The header map and the mediaType param are optional for entity body remote functions.
+The header map and the mediaType param are optional for entity body remote methods.

 ```ballerina
 # The post() function can be used to send HTTP POST requests to HTTP endpoints.